benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

   *Completed with assistance of ChatGPT*
 - **results**: Final analysis, including summary tables and queries published here on GitHub.
 - **README.md**: The readme file you are currently reading!

+# Project Structure

+### 1. **Data Source:**
+The data for this analysis comes from the official NBA stats and game logs, which are organized into team performance metrics such as points, turnovers, rebounds, etc.

+### 2. **Set up the database:**
+The SQL scripts provided create the necessary tables to analyze the data.
+Run the scripts in your chosen database management system to generate the required tables.

+### 3. **Running Queries:**
+The queries used in the analysis can be found in the in the folder (as well as this Readme File.
+These queries will allow you to:
+- Compile the season averages of specific game stats across the NBA.
+- Compare season averages to performance on the second day of back-to-back games.
+- Calculate the deviation and percentage change for each statistic and find which teams show the most noticeable differences in performance.

 # The Analysis